Menu

 Getty Images

-Your grandparents probably flipped their mattresses, but a lot has changed in mattress technology.
-So does that mean you should also flip your modern mattress?
-While many things from our grandparents’ era are worth keeping around (hello, best apple pie recipe ever) the notion that we have to flip our mattresses in order to keep them comfortable and extend their lifespan probably doesn’t apply to your current mattress.
+Your grandparents probably flipped their mattresses so does that mean you should also flip your modern mattress?
+While many things from our grandparents’ era are worth keeping around (hello, best apple pie recipe ever) the notion that we have to flip our mattresses in order to keep them comfortable, prevent uneven wear, and extend their lifespan probably doesn’t apply to your new mattress.

 Instead of flipping your mattress, the Sleep Experts™ now recommend that you rotate your mattress to prolong lifespan and get the most out of your bed.
 To help us dispel the myths about flipping a mattress, Mattress Firm Sleep Expert™ Bradley Campbell gives us the lowdown on what you should know about flipping your mattress versus rotating your mattress.